POSITION DESCRIPTION FOR WRITING TUTORS

 - Sophomore standing at time of appointment

 - Commitment to helping others become more effective writers

 - Excellent communication skills

 - Personal qualities conducive to one-on-one conferences, such as a friendly, approachable manner; patience; good listening abilities; and a sense of maturity and responsibility

-Download an application or pick one up in the Writing Center (Smiddy 107).
 A completed application will include a detailed letter of intent (otherwise known as a cover letter or personal statement), a résumé, and two expository writing samples, at least one of which must be source-based and include citations.
 If you are conversational or fluent in a language other than English (including ASL), please make note in your resume (Special Skills section) and/or letter of intent.
 Applications from members of all underrepresented groups are encouraged.
-Applications may be turned in at Smiddy 107 or emailed as a single PDF to Professor Jaime Warburton at firstname.lastname@example.org.
-If you are applying via email, each piece of the application should be combined so that you are attaching one, singular PDF only -- not several individual attachments.
+Applications must be submitted via the student employment system at ithaca.edu.

 For additional information, contact Center Director Professor Jaime Warburton at email@example.com